zydiig/Container/README.md

 **May not actually contain things**

-A example configuration file is included as `example.yaml`.
+An example configuration file is included as `example.yaml`.

 Features
 ---------------